ruggeri/tech-notes/randos/bicycles/lubrication-and-cleaning.md

     grease.
   - Simple green is a common choice.
 - You can also use other solvent-based degreaser.
-  - Some people literally poor gasoline over parts.
+  - Some people literally pour gasoline over parts.
   - You can use mineral spirits (also called white spirits, mineral turpentine, petroleum spirits, or solvent naptha).
 These are petroleum derived and are an alternative to plant-derived